 We take our older children on a residential to experience a wide range of activities including climbing, abseiling, zip-wire, giant chair, raft building and canoeing as well as team building and team challenges.

-We invite specialists into school to support our art teaching and learning along with the support of our deputy head, Mrs Francis.
+We invite specialists into school to support our art teaching and learning.

 We endeavour to offer our children a range of clubs across the year that will inspire them to take part; in the past year we have held sporting, wildlife, gardening, craft, cookery and writing clubs. this term we are offering sporting (football, netball, cross-country), art, music and choir, construction, cross-stitch and a board games club.